-- design and manage its products and business to reduce their carbon footprint and enhance the protection of people and the environment, according to ethical and compliant practices;
+- design and manage its activities and its products to reduce their impact on people and the environment, consistent with ethical and compliant practices;

-- minimize the risk of accidents and incidents;
+- minimize the risks of accidents and incidents;

 - contribute to the continuous improvement of EHS performance and culture.

-Ipsen’s sites at Les Ulis (France), Milford (US) and Wrexham (UK) have aligned their EHS management systems with the Group’s corporate standards, and regular internal audits are conducted to assess compliance.
-The Wrexham facility in the UK obtained certification according to three standards: BS 8555 certification for the implementation of its environmental management system; the Corporate Health Standard in recognition of its efforts to promote health and safety in the workplace (both of these from local authorities), and the RoSPa Gold Award (Royal
+Ipsen’s sites at Dublin (Ireland), Les Ulis (France), Abingdon (UK), Cambridge (USA) and Wrexham (UK) have already aligned their EHS management systems with the group’s corporate standards.
+The Wrexham facility obtained BS 8555, attesting the implementation of its environmental management system.
+The site also received the Corporate Health Standard from the local authorities in recognition of its efforts to promote workplace health and the RosPA Gold Award from the Royal Society for the Prevention of Accidents.

 Trained and accountable